platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 These estimates reflect the expected costs **for a full month** based on the way resources are allocated **at the time of viewing**.
 They don't take into account the history of changes you may have made throughout the current month.</br>
-Therefore, if you make changes to resource allocation some time during the month, your monthly invoice will differ from this estimate.
+Therefore, if you make changes to resource allocation during the month, your monthly invoice will differ from these estimates.

 {{< /note >}}